 As you see, when there is an upward movement and pressure (the market is bullish), MACD histograms go up and change to blue and when there is a downward pressure and movement (the market is bearish), they go down and change the color to red.

 MACD bars form highs and lows.
-When we have an uptrend, they form higher lows and when we have a downtrend, they form lower highs and when the bars go under the zero level, they form lower lows:
+When we have an uptrend, they form higher lows and when we have a downtrend, they form lower highs and when bars go under the zero level, they form lower lows:

 How Does MACD Save You from Going against the Trend?

-As it was mentioned above, MACD is delayed and is a lagging indicator, and so when you see a reversal signal with the candlesticks and Bollinger Bands and you want to take a position against the trend, MACD stops you.
+As it was mentioned above, MACD is delayed.
+It is a lagging indicator, and so when you see a reversal signal with candlesticks and Bollinger Bands and you want to take a position against the trend, MACD stops you.
 Of course, if you know about the Elliott Waves and also the cycles, you will not take any positions against the trend, even if MACD is not on the chart, but as knowing the cycles and Elliott Waves is very difficult, you can use MACD to stay away from going against the trend.

 Please look at the below reversal signal.
-A candlestick is formed completely out of the Bollinger Bands and then three Bearish candlesticks form that are all reversal signals.
-Three candlesticks before this, you already had another reversal signal, but you should have ignored it, because it was fresh and it formed right after a big Bullish candlestick.
-But, the second sell signal (the yellow zone), looks like a good short trade setup.
+A candlestick is formed completely out of Bollinger Bands and then three Bearish candlesticks form that are all reversal signals.
+Three candlesticks before this, you already had another reversal signal, but you should have ignored it because it was fresh and it formed right after a big Bullish candlestick.
+But, the second sell signal (the yellow zone) looks like a good short trade setup.
 Let’s assume that you wouldn’t have MACD on your chart.
 You could go short and set your stop loss above the highest high.

 And guess what?
 Your stop loss would be triggered:

-Going against the trend based on the weak candlestick signals is not the only mistake you could make.
+Going against trends based on the weak candlestick signals is not the only mistake you could make.
 MACD also indicates whether the market is overbought or oversold.
 When it is overbought, it is riskier to go long and when it is oversold, it is riskier to go short.
 When the market is overbought, Bulls (buyers) can start collecting their profit (they sell) at any time, and so the price may go down, and when the market is oversold, Bears can start buying at any time, and so the price may go up.
 Of course, the candlesticks also tell you if the market is overbought or oversold, but MACD is also a big help.
 Let’s take a look at an example:

 You are a trend trader.
 You have an uptrend here (below).
 You see some reversal signals, but you wait for a continuation signal to go long.
-A strong Bullish candlestick forms (the last one on the below chart) and at the same time the last MACD bar changes its color and shows an upward pressure.
+A strong Bullish candlestick forms (the last one on the below chart) and at the same time that the last MACD bar changes its color and shows an upward pressure.
 This is what you have been waiting for to go long, but you don’t consider that the market has been going up for a long time (overbought) and can reverse at any time.
 Of course it can go much higher, but we never know:

 This position goes up only for one more candlestick and then goes down and triggers your stop loss: